SuperDog Category Winner!

-I would like to nominate my beautiful Cavalier, Lucy, for the SuperDog Award.
+Congratulations to the beautiful Cavalier, Lucy, for winning the 2021 SuperDog Award!

 Lucy sadly passed away in December 2016, but in her albeit short life, she achieved so much.